kushinauwu/OBF-Homepage-New/README.md

 **Details**

+*Update 18/02/2019*

+-- Fixed navbar added that stays at the top of the screen when scrolling.
+Used some JS to make it slightly transparent when scrolling and to fix the issue of navbar overlapping the content.

+-- Added breadcrumbs making use of a fucntion from

+-- Created page for BOSC abstract submissions.
+If schedule is taken from Google Sheets, only the embed link has to be copied in the WP editor.

+-- Fixed issue of images getting stretched out.

 *Update 13/02/2019*

 -- Page duplication option added, for replicating BOSC pages.
 This option can be used to duplicate any page! :) Credits for the duplication function go to [Hostinger](https://www.hostinger.in/tutorials/how-to-duplicate-wordpress-page-post).